FAIRmat-NFDI/pynxtools-stm/docs/index.md

 hide: toc
 ---
 # STS Reader Documentation
-***Note: Though the reader name is STS reader, it also supports STM experiment species.
+***Note: Even though the reader name is STS reader, it also supports data from STM experiments.
 This is the first version of the reader according to the NeXus application definition [NXsts](https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXsts.html#nxsts) ([GitHub page](https://github.com/FAIRmat-NFDI/nexus_definitions/blob/fairmat/contributed_definitions/NXsts.nxdl.xml)) which is a generic template of concept definitions for STS and STM experiments.
-Later on, the application definitions and readers specific to STM, STS and AFM will be available.
+Later on, application definitions and readers specific to STM, STS, and AFM will be available.
 To stay up-to-date, keep visiting this page from time to time.
 From now onwards, when we mention STS, we are referring to both STM and STS techniques.***

 <div markdown="block" class="home-grid">
 <div markdown="block">